cortex-lab/phy/docs/shortcuts.md

 # Keyboard shortcuts and snippets

 This page presents the list of shortcuts and snippets in the Template GUI.
-Press `H` or use the Help menu to print the shortcuts that are active in the current session.
+Press `H` or choose **Help > Show shortcuts and commands** to open the shortcuts active in the current session.

 ## List of keyboard shortcuts